DIYgod/RSSHub/docs/en/install/README.md

 -   `BLACKLIST`: the blacklist

-White/blacklisting support IP and route as values.
+White/blacklisting support IP, route and UA as values, fuzzy matching.
 Use `,` as the delimiter to separate multiple values, eg: `WHITELIST=1.1.1.1,2.2.2.2,/qdaily/column/59`

 #### Access Key/Code